brandur/sorg/content/drafts/postgres-reads.md

 !fig src="/assets/postgres-reads/replicas-and-wal.svg" caption="A replica being initialized from base backup and consuming its primary's WAL."

-There are a few methods available to a replica to consume WAL from its primary.
-One is "log shipping" where completed WAL segments are copied from a primary server to secondaries and consumed as a single batch.
+There are a few methods available to a replica to consume WAL.
+One is "log shipping" where completed WAL segments are copied from primary to replicas and consumed as a single batch.
 This has the major advantage of efficiency, but at the cost of how closely any secondary can be following its primary (secondaries will be at least as behind as the current segment that's still being written).
-Another is streaming, where WAL is emitted to secondaries over an open connection.
-This has the advantage of secondaries being very up to date at the cost of some extra resource usage.
+Another method is streaming, where WAL is emitted to replicas over an open connection.
+This has the advantage of secondaries being very current at the cost of some extra resource consumption.
-It also conveys some other advantages like having secondaries ready to fail over at a moment's notice, and allowing secondaries to keep their primary appraised of their progress (hot standby feedback).

 Due to their respective capabilities in being ready to become a primary, replicas consuming WAL with log shipping are also known as "warm standbys" while those using streaming are called "hot standbys".
-The latter is often seen in production setups due to its very nice property of being ready to take the reins at a moment's notice.
-The technique we're going to discuss will be able to make replica reads more often when WAL is being streamed, but will work with either method.
+The latter is often seen in production setups due to its nice property of being ready to take the reins at a moment's notice thanks to having a state that so closely follows the primary's.
+The technique we're going to discuss works better with streaming, but should yield at benefits with either method.

 ## Routing reads based on replica WAL position (#routing-reads)